 Pregnancy and parenting

-Murray State University is committed to creating an accessible and inclusive environment for pregnant and parenting students.
+Murray State University is committed to creating an accessible and inclusive environment for pregnant and parenting students as well as pregnant employees.

 What is Title IX and what does it cover?